Jersey Community Unit School District 100

-Jersey Community Unit School District 100 is a public K-12 school district based in Jerseyville, Illinois.
+Jersey Community Unit School District 100 is a public K-12 school district based in Jerseyville, Illinois, United States.
 The school district consists of five attendance centers in two municipalities, serving students in most of Jersey County, Illinois, and a small portion of southern Greene County, Illinois.

 District information

 Total enrollment for the district is approximately 3,000 students each school year.
 The district area is 331.91 sqmi, making the school district the second largest in Illinois by area.
 The current superintendent is Brad Tuttle.

 The district is governed by a seven-member school board.